- Applicant Processing Steps

 Document Completion/Verification.
 Dallas Police Department personnel will verify all required supporting documents brought by the applicant.
 Applicants will finalize any portions of their documents that need clarification or completion before signing.
 Applicants will complete a pre-polygraph questionaire in preperation for the polygraph examination.

 Polygraph Examination.
 The polygraph examination is used to verify the truthfulness of the information provided by the applicant and to inquire about undetected crimes, illegal drug use, employment, and other relevant information.

 Background Investigation.
-Applicants who pass all the previous steps proceed to the background investigation, if they submit a complete, detail, and accurate Personal History Statement.
-A detective conducts an extensive background investigation to include, but not limited to, contacting all prior/present employers, references, co-workers, ex-spouses, family members, and schools.
-Also, the applicant’s residential history, financial responsibility, military records and driving history are investigated.
-The background investigation can take from two to four months to complete.
-Most of the delay is caused by the lack of reference response.
+Applicants who pass all the previous steps proceed to the background investigation.
+Applicants must submit a complete, detailed, and accurate Personal History Statement.
+A detective conducts an extensive background investigation to include but not limited to, contacting all prior/present employers, references, co-workers, ex-spouses, family members, and schools.
+Also, the applicant’s residential history, record of financial responsibility, military records, and driving history are investigated.
+Background investigations typically take two to four months to complete.
+Most delays are caused by the lack of reference response.
 Once the background investigation is completed, the applicant’s file is routed through the chain of command for review and approval.
 If the applicant is approved for hire, he/she is tendered a conditional offer of employment.

 Once the applicant accepts the conditional offer of employment, he/she must return to Dallas in order to complete the below tests:

 Psychological Examination.
 Applicants complete two psychological written tests and are interviewed by a staff psychologist.

 Medical Examination.
 The applicant’s physical and medical conditions are evaluated to ensure that he/she can function safely as a police officer.

 Drug Screening.
 Applicants provide samples and these are analyzed to detect the use of illegal drugs.